 Bist_gen Module Registers

 The bist_gen module reserves the slice of RSSB address space from 0x3E00 to 0x3EF8 for per-port CSRs.

-RSSB_BIST_GEN_LOCAL_BIST_ENABLE

-This CSR will disable bist_gen modules on a per port basis.
-It resets to 0x1 (BIST packet generation enabled) to make manufacturing BIST kickoff simpler.
-NocStudio should provide the reset value as a parameter: P_INPUT_PORT_LOCAL_BIST_ENABLE.
+Network BIST can operate without any of these bist_gen registers.
+NocStudio must connect the bist_profile and bist_rate_limit pins on bist_gen to all zeros if the RSSB has no registers.

 RSSB_BIST_PROFILE_NUM

 This CSR indicates which BIST profile is currently running.
 It will reset to zero, indicating manufacturing BIST—the most complete form of BIST designated for this NoC—is selected.
 The bist_gen and bist_chk blocks share the profile number output of the RSSB.
 Bist_gen uses it to index into the P_BIST_ENABLE_PER_PROFILE vector to determine if it should send BIST packets.
 Bist_chk uses it to index into the P_BIST_FLIT_COUNT_PER_PROFILE vector to check for missing flits.